NeemaNdanu/Graduation-Project/README.md

-# Graduation-Project
+# Real-Time Object Detection and Speed Estimation for Road Safety and Traffic Management
-Final year graduation project inspired by Deep Learning and Computer Vision.
-It applies real-time object detection and speed estimation to traffic videos using YOLO and Streamlit to demonstrate AI-driven traffic intelligence.
+Developed a computer vision system for real-time traffic video analysis, focusing on object detection and vehicle speed estimation.
+The project used YOLO for detecting and tracking vehicles and Streamlit to build an interactive interface for visualizing results.
+This work demonstrated the practical application of deep learning techniques to analyze traffic patterns and support data-driven insights in intelligent transportation systems.